-About 70mi (113km) west of Denver is this sprawling expanse of forested terrain, with eight wilderness areas, 1,900mi (3,058km) of roadways and 2,500mi (4,023km) of hiking trails.
-Outdoor adventurers can get stuck into wildlife watching – keep your eyes peeled for lynx, elk and raptor – horseback riding, camping and hiking, of course.
+About 70mi (113km) west of Denver is this forested terrain, with eight wilderness areas, 1,900mi (3,058km) of roadways and 2,500mi (4,023km) of hiking trails.
+Outdoor adventurers can get stuck into wildlife watching – keep your eyes peeled for lynx, elk and raptor – horseback riding, camping and hiking.
 When winter arrives, dust off your ski gear and hit the pistes in the resorts of Vail, Snowmass and Breckenridge.

 The second-largest city in Colorado is an easy hour’s drive from Denver.
 It buzzes with artsy, cultural institutions – the quilts in the Colorado Springs Pioneers Museum are fascinating for starters.
 Hand-feed the giraffes at the Cheyenne Mountain Zoo, or take an athlete-guided tour of the US Olympic and Paralympic Training Center.
 If you’re into the great outdoors, make the looping drive up to Pikes Peak, or visit the Garden of the Gods, one of the most stunning city parks in the country, with red rock formations millions of years in the making.

-With even a day, you’ll only scratch the surface of the Rocky Mountain National Park, one of the most visited in America.
+Stay the whole day and you’ll only scratch the surface of the Rocky Mountain National Park, one of the most visited in America.
 For animal lovers, it’s a magical place, home to beavers, black bears and cute little yellow-bellied marmots.
 Along its many roadways, glimpse views of stunning lakes and small glaciers.
 Trail Ridge Road is an awesome drive, cresting at an altitude of 12,000ft (3,658m).
-Alternatively, grab a permit and flee your worldly worries with some wilderness camping.
+Alternatively, grab a permit and flee your worldly worries with wilderness camping.

 About 157mi (253km) from Denver, the mountain town of Glenwood Springs is a sight for sore limbs, with local hot springs and vapor caves bubbling and steaming.
 It has pedigree – many centuries ago, the hunter-gatherer Ute tribe were soaking in the thermal waters.
 If you’re here with the whole family, try the thrills of Glenwood Caverns Adventure Park for its Alpine Coaster and Soaring Eagle Zip Ride.
 If you want something more adventurous, try hiking the Hanging Lake Trail, an approximately 1mi (2km) uphill trek culminating in beautiful views of cascades.